Kavya-158/Spotify-Music-streaming-trend-analytics/README.md

 The processed data is cataloged using AWS Glue Crawlers and queried using Amazon Athena for analytics.
 ETL PIPELINE
 Storage layer
-o Amazon S3 bucket
+-> Amazon S3 bucket
-   Raw data
+   -> Raw data
-   Processed data
+   -> Processed data
-Processing layer
+-> Processing layer
-o AWS Glue ETL Jobs: Creates dimension tables from raw data and creates fact tables referencing dimension tables
+   -> AWS Glue ETL Jobs: Creates dimension tables from raw data and creates fact tables referencing dimension tables -> Data Crawling
-Data Crawling
+   -> Processed-data crawler: Scans the processed data files to create catalog -> Raw-data crawler: Scans the raw data files to create catalog tables -> Serving layer
-o Processed-data crawler: Scans the processed data files to create catalog o Raw-data crawler: Scans the raw data files to create catalog tables Serving layer o AWS Athena is used as a SQL query interface for the analytics.
+   -> AWS Athena is used as a SQL query interface for the analytics.
 It enables direct querying of the processed data